Landmarks of Marrakesh: City walls and gates

 The ramparts of Marrakesh, which stretch for some 19 km around the medina of the city, were built by the Almoravids in the 12th century as protective fortifications.
 The walls are made of a distinct orange-red clay and chalk, giving the city its nickname as the "red city"; they stand up to 19 ft high and have 20 gates and 200 towers along them.Of the city's gates, one of the best-known is Bab Agnaou, built in the late 12th century by the Almohad caliph Ya'qub al-Mansur as the main public entrance to the new Kasbah.
 The Berber name Agnaou, like Gnaoua, refers to people of Sub-Saharan African origin (cf. Akal-n-iguinawen – land of the black).
 The gate was called Bab al Kohl (the word kohl also meaning "black") or Bab al Qsar (palace gate) in some historical sources.
 The corner-pieces are embellished with floral decorations.
 This ornamentation is framed by three panels marked with an inscription from the Quran in Maghrebi script using foliated Kufic letters, which were also used in Al-Andalus.
 Bab Agnaou was renovated and its opening reduced in size during the rule of sultan Mohammed ben Abdallah.

 The medina has at least eight main historic gates: Bab Doukkala, Bab el-Khemis, Bab ad-Debbagh, Bab Aylan, Bab Aghmat, Bab er-Robb, Bab el-Makhzen and Bab el-'Arissa.
-These date back to the 12th century during the Almoravid period but many have them have been modified since.
+These date back to the 12th century during the Almoravid period but many of them have been modified since.
 Bab Doukkala (in the northwestern part of the city wall) is in general more massive but less ornamented than the other gates; it takes its name from Doukkala area on the Atlantic coast, well to the north of Marrakesh.
 Bab el-Khemis is in the medina's northeastern corner and is named for the open-air Thursday market (Souq el Khemis).
 It is one of the city's main gates and features a man-made spring.
 Bab ad-Debbagh, to the east, has one of the most complex layouts of any gate, with an interior passage that turns multiple times.
 Bab Aylan is located slightly further south of it.
 Bab Aghmat is one of the city's main southern gates, located east of the Jewish and Muslim cemeteries and near the tomb of Ali ibn Yusuf.
 Bab er Robb is the other main southern exit from the city, located near Bab Agnaou.
 It has a curious position and layout which may be the result of multiple modifications to the surrounding area over the years.
-It provides access to roads leading to the mountain towns of Amizmiz and Asni.